Slowcooker Chicken Pumpkin Chili

 - Crockpot or slow cooker (doesn’t have to be anything too fancy), or an instant pot

-You’ll just need about 3 hours from start to finish for this healthy crockpot white chicken chili.
-Start it in the morning, and have it done by the time you get back from church or your long run.
+Start your white pumpkin chicken chili in the morning, and have it done by the time you get back from church or your long run.

 If you’re making instant pot pumpkin chili (directions below), it’s ready in about 40 minutes.

-- First, start with the saute function, and add olive oil, onion, garlic and jalapeno, which is optional.
+- First, start with the saute function, and add olive oil, onion, garlic, and jalapeno, which is optional.

 - Add your ground chicken and spices and continue to saute until the chicken is cooked through.